The Da Vinci Code: Is the 2006 Movie Based on a True Story?

 To call ‘The Da Vinci Code’ one of the most controversial films of our time would not be factually incorrect.
-Not only did prominent religious bodies like The Vatican called for its boycott, but the movie was also banned in countries like Syria, Belarus, and Jordan for the religious liberties that the plot takes.
+Not only did prominent religious bodies like The Vatican call for its boycott, but the movie was also banned in countries like Syria, Belarus, and Jordan for the religious liberties that the plot takes.
 These reactions are somewhat understandable, but this also prompts the question – is the narrative rooted in reality?
-Our curiosity got the best of us, so we embarked on a mission to find out exactly how much of the story makes use of religious conspiracies.
+Our curiosity got the best of us, so we embarked on a mission to find out exactly how much of the story uses religious conspiracies.
 Here, we discuss what we have uncovered.

-In fact, Sir Ian McKellen, who plays the Holy Grail scholar, Sir Leigh Teabing, once stated in an interview that he believed the book in its entirety when he first read it.
+In fact, Sir Ian McKellen, who plays the Holy Grail scholar Sir Leigh Teabing, once stated in an interview that he believed the book in its entirety when he first read it.
 Nonetheless, he added, “But when I put it down I thought, ‘What a load of … [eloquent pause] potential codswallop.’”
 To understand what the revered actor is talking about, let us discuss the premise once.
 It all starts when a Louvre curator, Jacques Saunière, is murdered.

 The police find his body posed as Da Vinci’s ‘Vitruvian Man’ and contact famed American scholar and symbologist, Robert Langdon (Tom Hanks), to examine the body.
 However, there is a catch!
-Sophie Neveu, the curator’s granddaughter (who also works as a police cryptographer), alerts Langdon that the police think that he is guilty since the last line of the secret message left behind by Saunière reads “P.S.
+Sophie Neveu, the curator’s granddaughter (who also works as a police cryptographer), alerts Langdon that the police think that he is guilty since the last line of the secret message left behind by Saunière reads, “P.S.
 Find Robert Langdon.”
 However, the authorities had wiped it before his arrival.

 In fact, Sir Ian McKellen’s character argues that the Holy Grail was never a cup or a chalice.
 Contrary to popular belief, he postulates that it is actually Mary’s womb (or the vessel for Jesus’ bloodline).
 His evidence?
 The French word for the Holy Grail is “Sangreal.”
 However, if you split the word, you get “Sang Real,” which translates to “Royal Blood.”
 At one point, Sir Teabing and Robert also debate the role of the Council of Nicaea (as far as Jesus’ godliness is concerned), the Pagan religion, and the Catholic Inquisition.